dotnetcore/CAP/docs/content/user-guide/en/transport/nats.md

 [NATS](https://nats.io/) is a simple, secure and performant communications system for digital systems, services and devices.
 NATS is part of the Cloud Native Computing Foundation (CNCF).

 !!! warning
-    We currently implement NATS provider based on Request/Response mode, and we plan to replace it with JetStream in future version. see https://github.com/dotnetcore/CAP/issues/983 for more information.
+    Versions of CAP below 5.2.0 are implement based on Request/Response mode, and now we are based on JetStream implementation. see https://github.com/dotnetcore/CAP/issues/983 for more information.

 ## Configuration